Sifyrena/PyUL_NBody/README.md

 (saves the sum of ρlogρ)

     AngMomentum
-(with respect to origin, time-consuming)
+(with respect to origin, very time-consuming)

     Momentum
 (very time-consuming)

-**Bonus Memory Saver **
+**Memory Saver**

     Save_Options = "Minimum"

-This will be automatically translated to
+which will be treated exactly the same as

     Energy 1Density NBody DF